apache/cordova-docs/www/docs/en/edge/guide/overview/index.md

 platforms.
 You can find these third-party plugins in the [plugin registry](http://plugins.cordova.io) and use them in your application.
-You can also develop your own plugins, as described in the Plugin Development Guide.
-Plugins may be necessary, for example, to communicate between Cordova and custom native components.
+You can also develop your own plugins, as described in the
+<a href="../hybrid/plugins/index.html">Plugin Development Guide</a>.
+Plugins may be necessary, for example, to
+communicate between Cordova and custom native components.

 __NOTE__: As of version 3.0, when you create a Cordova project it does not have